 BARCELONA, Spain (AP) — The Latest on the Barcelona attack (all times local):

-- 10 Things to Know for Wednesday
+- 10 Things to Know for Friday

-Your daily look at late-breaking news, upcoming events and the stories that will be talked about Wednesday:
+Your daily look at late-breaking news, upcoming events and the stories that will be talked about Friday: